solpyro/AdventOfCode2022/README.md

 ## Day 1: Calorie Counting ⭐⭐

-An easy start, but I#m already reminded how clunky Processing and Java are as languages.
+An easy start, but I'm already reminded how clunky Processing and Java are as languages.
 To be fair, I had over-engineered the Elf class in part 1, thinking that I'd need the seperate values in part 2.
 In the end I could have just collapsed the values into a single calorie count per elf, and used a normal array, which would have been much less work.

 ## Day 2: Rock Paper Scissors ⭐⭐